Mayors for Peace Delegation visited the first Preparatory Committee

 May 5 (Fri)

-Meeting with Ambassador Kitano, Permanent Mission of Japan to International Organizations in Vienna and others
+Meeting with Ambassador Kitano, Permanent Mission of Japan to the International Organizations in Vienna and others

 The Mayor for Peace Delegation met with Ambassador Kitano and other officials.
 The delegation members expressed their hope for the Japanese government to support the earnest wish of A-bomb survivors and take concrete actions to realize a world free from nuclear weapons.